bhargav-rishi/bhargav-rishi.github.io/README.md

 ## Technologies
 - HTML5 + vanilla CSS (custom theming, grids/flex, scroll offsets for anchors).
-- Vanilla JS for rendering skills, strengths, and project cards from data.
+- JS for rendering skills, strengths, and project cards from data.
 - Local assets; some projects link to external GitHub repos for details.

 ## Editing content